 Flashings are thin, waterproof sections of material designed to protect seams in building construction from water intrusion.
 Flashings are typically used in places where surfaces are joined that are susceptible to leakage.
 Roof protrusions such as chimneys or vent pipes are common locations for the use of flashings.
 Walls adjoining roofs, gutters, and window and door frames are also routinely protected with flashings.

 Flashing materials vary considerably to suit a wide range of architectural designs, cost considerations, and compatibility with adjoining materials.
-The sheer number of choices can seem intimidating at first blush, though they can be easily narrowed down by determining which are best suited to your particular structure.
+The sheer number of choices can seem intimidating at first blush as there are many roof flashing types and indeed non-roof flashing types too, though they can be easily narrowed down by determining which are best suited to your particular structure.

-Commonly used flashing materials are metal, plastic, or rubber.
+Common roof flashing types include the following materials: metal, plastic, or rubber.
 Metal flashings are commonly made of aluminium, stainless steel, galvanized steel, copper or zinc.
 Consideration should be made when choosing the type of metal, to ensure that it will not react chemically with adjoining metals where the flashing will be installed, which can lead to corrosion.

 Protecting Your Property from Water Damage